-While HST has greatly enhanced our understanding of galaxy structure and morphology, particularly at moderate redshifts $(z \sim 1)$ , the details of how these structures are first put into place and the precise evolutionary pathways these early galaxies then follow over the age of the Universe still elude us (S. Wuyts et al. 2011; P. Lang et al. 2014; S. Tacchella et al. 2015).
-For example, how the first massive disks in the early Universe formed, how and when the formation of the first bulges took place, and the physical mechanisms responsible for driving the fueling and quenching of star formation in galaxies (a process that appears to be inextricably linked to morphological transformation for some galaxies) are still largely unsolved questions.
-The combination of NIRCam and NIRSpec observations using JWST is enabling us to address these questions for the earliest galaxies and quantify how these mechanisms have evolved over cosmic time.
+While HST has greatly enhanced our understanding of galaxy structure and morphology, particularly at moderate redshifts $(z \sim 1)$, the details of how these structures are first put into place and the precise evolutionary pathways these early galaxies then follow over the age of the universe still elude us (Wuyts et al. 2011; Lang et al. 2014; Tacchella et al. 2015).
+For example, how the first massive disks in the early universe formed, how and when the formation of the first bulges took place, and the physical mechanisms responsible for driving the fueling and quenching of star formation in galaxies (a process that appears to be inextricably linked to morphological transformation for some galaxies) are still largely unsolved questions.
+The combination of NIRCam and NIRSpec observations using JWST are enabling us to address these questions for the earliest galaxies and quantify how these mechanisms have evolved over cosmic time.

-The NIRCam resolution corresponds to $\leq$ 1.5 kpc at 3.6 $\mu$ m at all redshifts (a factor of 8 improvement over Spitzer/IRAC; see Figure 2) and enables spatially resolved measurements of galaxies in the rest-frame optical/IR at 1 < z < 8, well-beyond the volume accessible to HST.
-The photometry will be used to build spectral energy distribution (SEDs), measure photometric redshifts, and estimate physical parameters like stellar masses and SFRs.
-The imaging will be used to classify objects morphologically using visual, parametric (e.g., Sérsic parameters via Galfit), and nonparametric (e.g., concentration, asymmetry, Gini, M20) measures, from which objects with regular (bulges, disks) and irregular or perturbed morphologies will be identified and used to examine how their relative proportions evolve from very high redshifts to "cosmic noon."
+The CEERS NIRCam resolution corresponds to $\lesssim 1$ kpc at 3.6 μ m (a factor of 8 improvement over Spitzer/IRAC, see Figure 2), and enables spatially resolved measurements of galaxies in the rest-optical/IR at 1 < z < 8, well-beyond the volume accessible to HST.
+The photometry will be used to build SEDs, measure photometric redshifts, and estimate physical parameters like stellar masses and star formation rates.
+The imaging will be used to classify objects morphologically using visual, parametric (e.g., Sersic parameters via Galfit), and non-parametric (e.g., concentration, asymmetry, Gini, M20, etc.) measures, from which objects with regular (bulges, disks) and irregular or perturbed morphologies will be identified and used to examine how their relative proportions evolve from very high redshifts to "cosmic noon."
 This will enable us to quantify when the first massive disks and bulges formed and place constraints on the role of interactions and mergers in the morphological transformation of galaxies.